 - 4.1.
 A useful checklist which outlines key points to consider throughout the recruitment planning process can be found at Appendix 1. - 4.2.
 In normal circumstances recruitment will take place when a vacancy or need for temporary cover arises.
 This occurs for a variety of reasons: - An employee leaves an existing post - An employee is granted job share or reduced hours - An employee is sick for a long period - An employee takes maternity/adoption/shared parental leave - A new post is created - 4.3 When a vacancy occurs, it is important for the employer to review if there is a continuing need for the role.
 If there is a need, it must then be considered whether to make any changes to the role, for example, in duties, levels of responsibility, skill needs or reporting/management arrangements.
-This could include consideration of the creation of an apprenticeship/trainee role as an alternative, as long as it provides a clear career path and opportunities within the School or in the wider education context. - 4.4 If it is decided to make significant changes, a new Job Description (JD) and Person Specification (PS) outlining the tasks and responsibilities of the role must be written.
-Further guidance on how to produce a JD and PS is available from your HR provider, however a recommended template can be found at Appendix 2.
+This could include consideration of the creation of an apprenticeship/trainee role as an alternative, as long as it provides a clear career path and opportunities within the School/Academy or in the wider education context. - 4.4 If it is decided to make significant changes, a new Job Description (JD) and Person Specification (PS) outlining the tasks and responsibilities of the role must be written.
+Further guidance on how to produce a JD and PS is available from your HR provider, however a recommended template can be found at Appendix 2. - 4.5 The JD does not need to be an exhaustive list of all tasks to be performed but should outline the tasks and responsibilities of the role. - 4.6 The PS should describe the qualities required to perform the role in terms of qualifications, skills, experience, personal characteristics and particular attributes needed.
+These should be divided into 'essential' and 'desirable' criteria for the role.
+A Disclosure and Barring Service (DBS) check will be required, and consideration should also be made to whether the role requires a particular qualification.

-- 4.5 The JD does not need to be an exhaustive list of all tasks to be performed but should outline the tasks and responsibilities of the role. - 4.6 The PS should describe the qualities required to perform the role in terms of qualifications, skills, experience, personal characteristics and particular attributes needed.
-These should be divided into 'essential' and 'desirable' criteria for the role. - 4.7 Schools/Academies should ensure they have an appropriate job evaluation process for non-teaching roles to ensure equal pay for equal value work and prevent potential equal pay claims.
-For local authority maintained schools and those schools/academies who have adopted the Single Status collective agreement and City of Wolverhampton local pay model (NJC) any new or substantially amended JD and PS must be sent to the local authority's Job Allocation Team at JobAllocation.Panels@wolverhampton.gov.uk to determine the correct pay grade for the role.
-This is in line with the requirements set out in The School Staffing (England) Regulations 2009, amended. - 4.8 Vacancies may only be advertised once the appropriate approval has been obtained, i.e., from Governors/Trustees (or the Local Authority for Headteachers roles in maintained schools) in accordance with the agreed Scheme of Delegation.
+- 4.7 The qualities must be objective and care must be exercised not to specify unnecessary qualifications or attributes as these may indirectly discriminate against racial groups, members of one sex, people with disabilities, young or older people.
+Consideration should be given to how the qualities will be measured at selection stage. - 4.8 Schools/Academies should ensure they have an appropriate job evaluation process for non-teaching roles to ensure equal pay for equal value work and prevent potential equal pay claims.
+For Local Authority Maintained Schools and those Schools/Academies who have adopted the Single Status collective agreement and City of Wolverhampton local pay model (NJC) any new or substantially amended JD and PS must be sent to the Local Authority's Job Allocation Team at JobAllocation.Panels@wolverhampton.gov.uk to determine the correct pay grade for the role, prior to the role being advertised.
+This is in line with the requirements set out in The School Staffing (England) Regulations 2009, amended.
+Charges will apply. - 4.9 Vacancies may only be advertised once the appropriate approval has been obtained, i.e., from Governors/Trustees (or the Local Authority for Headteachers roles in Maintained Schools) in accordance with the agreed Scheme of Delegation.